 Faculty members with previous training in the pedagogy of teaching online/hybrid courses and asynchronous online teaching experience at another accredited college or university may qualify for a waiver of the Online Teaching Essentials certification course.
-Please review the list of pre-qualifications listed on this application form before completing and submitting the application.
+Please review the list of pre-qualifications listed on this form before completing and submitting the application.
 Applications should only be completed by faculty members who are currently teaching at St. John’s University.

 When completed, kindly email the application and any accompanying attachments to:

 Executive Director, Center for Teaching and Learning and Office of Online Learning and Services